 Just a few days into the campaign a scandal breaks.
 Suddenly the comments sections on your ads are filled to the brim with angry prospects protesting and expressing their rage at your spokesperson and your brand, by association.
 The campaign has failed, but it’s imperative to the reputation of your brand to respond quickly and to take appropriate action.

 Regrams are not just a great way to engage with your followers, but also a fantastic way to showcase the talent in your follower base.
 However, one key thing can become trickier than you would think: getting the Instagram handle correct.
 Instagram handles can be complicated, illogical and sometime down right confusing.
 The purpose of your regram may be lost if you accidentally tag the wrong follower.
 Your comment section may also very quickly go from love for the post, to anger for the inaccurate tag.

 You cannot be monitoring your ads 24/7 to prevent these social media mistakes.
-Sure, you can hire teams in different parts of the world to ensure someone is watching over the ads all the time, but when advertising at scale that may mean watching over hundreds if not thousands of ads.
+Sure, you can hire teams in different parts of the world to ensure someone is watching over the ads all the time, but when advertising at scale that may mean watching over hundreds if not thousands of ads, especially if you are using the dynamic product ads format or dynamic creative (see our Guide to Managing Engagement on Dynamic Ads).
 This is very costly and most of the time impossible for in-house teams to do in an efficient manner.